 It should come as no surprise that the heavy equipment frequently used in warehouse operations creates a huge safety concern, especially when it’s in motion.
 In fact, inadequate forklift safety is a common source of citations from OSHA.
 Keep the moving parts of any equipment labeled clearly with any potential safety concerns.
 And, as always, be sure to provide continuing awareness and job-specific education on how to use or avoid unwanted contact with these machines.

-According to OSHA reports, two workers die every month from crushing injuries typically caused by heavy machinery and materials.
+According to OSHA reports, 83 workers died in 2019 – an average of almost 7 workers every month – from crushing injuries typically caused by heavy machinery and materials.
 Similar to heavy equipment injuries, it’s important to train employees on how to move and store heavy materials — and the equipment used to move them safely.

-Overexertion is the leading cause of disabling injuries in warehouses and distribution centers, accounting for 23.4% of injuries and costing businesses $13.67 billion annually.
+Overexertion is the leading cause of disabling injuries in warehouses and distribution centers, accounting for 31% of injuries and costing businesses an estimated $12-14 billion annually.
 What are overexertion injuries?
 For example, injuries caused by lifting, pushing, pulling, holding, carrying, or throwing objects all fall under the category of overexertion.

 To help prevent overexertion-related accidents, your employees must receive proper safety training.
 In particular, learning how to lift and carry objects without injury is a vital part of warehouse worker training.
 Be sure to provide your employees with safety equipment such as lifting straps to help encourage safe moving and lifting.